 - Target HTTP proxy, which you configure when your clients and servers send or receive HTTP or HTTP/2 traffic.

-receive gRPC traffic.
-Target gRPC proxies contain a field
+or receive gRPC traffic.
+Target gRPC proxies contain the field

 When you use Traffic Director with Envoy sidecar proxies, client requests are routed as follows:

-- The request is intercepted by the network stack and redirected to your Envoy sidecar proxy.
+- The network stack intercepts the request and redirects it to your Envoy sidecar proxy.

 - The Envoy sidecar proxy looks at the request's IP address and port.

-- The IP address and port pair checked against the IP and port specified in any
+- The IP address and port pair are checked against the IP address and port

-forwarding rules that have the load balancing scheme set to
+specified in any forwarding rules that have the load-balancing scheme set to

-- If a forwarding rule with a matching IP address and port is found, Envoy looks at the target HTTP or gRPC proxy that the forwarding rule references.
+- If a forwarding rule with a matching IP address and port is found, Envoy looks at the target HTTP proxy or the target gRPC proxy that the forwarding rule references.

 - Envoy checks the URL map that the target proxy references.